robzed/Nano_33_BLE_Forth/README.md

 you will get less than 64 characters per line.
 Conversely you light use Windows-1252 or other 8 bit character sets.
 Obviously if you share code with others you'll need to specify the encoding.

-Forth doesn't care - as long as the byte code is >32, it will be fine.
+Forth doesn't care - as long as the byte code is >32, it will be fine, except 0xFF is used as a blank flash in Forth word 'LIST'.